Working with Trauma, Dissociation, and Psychosis

 The course will take 6 hours to complete.

-6 hours of continuing education credits are available for social workers, psychologists, and nurses in the US, and also for licensed professional counselors and marriage and family therapists in many states in the US.
+6 hours of continuing education credit is available for social workers, psychologists, and nurses in the US, and also for licensed professional counselors and marriage and family therapists in many states in the US.
 (See the “What am I going to get from taking this course" section for more details on CE credits.)

 This overview will help you appreciate the darkness you are about to explore, as well as the possibilities of people emerging from that darkness to reclaim their lives, maybe with your help!